accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

 ##### Website test environment

-Some [RAWeb criteria](../../html/en/raweb1/criteres.html), particularly those in the JavaScript theme, include rendering tests to be carried out on assistive technologies associated with browsers and operating systems.
+Some [RAWeb criteria](../../html/en/raweb1/criteres.html), particularly those in the Scripts theme, include rendering tests to be carried out on assistive technologies associated with browsers and operating systems.

 ##### Mobile application test environment

 Unlike web content, where it is possible to inspect the source code to determine the presence of elements and attributes, it is very difficult to do the same for mobile applications.
-On the one hand, because this would require a high level of technical expertise (you have access to the software, but rarely to its code, unlike a Website).
-Secondly, because unlike the web and technologies (HTML/CSS/JavaScript), there is a diversity of development environments that makes it difficult to define a list of tests based on code review.
+On the one hand, because this would require a high level of technical expertise (you can have access to the software, but rarely to its code, unlike a website).
+Secondly, because unlike the web and HTML/CSS/JavaScript technologies, there is a diversity of development environments that makes it difficult to define a list of tests based on code review.

 Some of the tests in the [framework for evaluating the accessibility of mobile applications](../../html/en/raam1/index.html) are carried out using the assistive technologies available on the platforms.